Interceptor aircraft: History

 The interceptor mission is, by its nature, a difficult one.
 Consider the desire to protect a single target from attack by long-range bombers.
 The bombers have the advantage of being able to select the parameters of the mission – attack vector, speed and altitude.
 This results in an enormous area from which the attack can originate.
 In the time it takes for the bombers to cross the distance from first detection to being on their targets, the interceptor must be able to start, take off, climb to altitude, maneuver for attack and then attack the bomber.

-A dedicated interceptor aircraft sacrifices the capabilities of the air superiority fighter and multirole fighter (i.e., countering enemy fighter aircraft in air combat manoeuvring), by tuning their performance for either fast climbs and/or high speeds.
+A dedicated interceptor aircraft sacrifices the capabilities of the air superiority fighter and multirole fighter (i.e., countering enemy fighter aircraft in air combat manoeuvring), by tuning its performance for either fast climbs or high speeds.
 The result is that interceptors often look very impressive on paper, typically outrunning, outclimbing and outgunning slower fighter designs.
 However, pure interceptors fare poorly in fighter-to-fighter combat against the same "less capable" designs due to limited maneuverability especially at low altitudes and speeds.